technogust/The-Fabric-of-Time-From-Physics-to-Perception-WHY-TIME-IS-NOT-WHAT-YOU-THINK-/README.md

 # The-Fabric-of-Time-From-Physics-to-Perception-WHY-TIME-IS-NOT-WHAT-YOU-THINK-

-A mind-expanding journey through time, physics, consciousness and the hidden nature of time.
+A book by Vaibhav Sharma takes you through a mind-expanding journey through time, physics, consciousness and the hidden nature of time.

 What if time is not what you think it is?